lestex/lestex/README.md

 # Hi there 👋

-ℹ️ I'm Andrey a Lead DevOps/SRE engineer at EPAM.
+ℹ️ I'm Andrey a Senior Systems Architect/SRE at Hexaware.

 📌 Atlanta, US.